KaritaLaine/group12-price-checker/backend/README.md

 [] - Deployment is tested on at least two different platforms.
 (2 points)

-[] - All third-party dependencies are safe and documented.
+[x] - All third-party dependencies are safe and documented.
 (2 points)

 [] - Authentication and authorization is secure and the mechanisms are evaluated.
 Only secure ones are used.
 (2 points)